airbnb/epoxy-ios/README.md

 ### EpoxyBars

-`EpoxyBars` provides a declarative API for rendering stacks of fixed top, bottom, or [input accessory](https://developer.apple.com/documentation/uikit/uiresponder/1621119-inputaccessoryview) bar stacks in a `UIViewController`.
+`EpoxyBars` provides a declarative API for rendering fixed top, fixed bottom, or [input accessory](https://developer.apple.com/documentation/uikit/uiresponder/1621119-inputaccessoryview) bar stacks in a `UIViewController`.

 The following code example will render a `ButtonRow` component fixed to the bottom of the `UIViewController`'s view.
 Note that `ButtonRow` is a simple `UIView` component that contains a single `UIButton` constrained to the margins of the superview that conforms to the `EpoxyableView` protocol: